Skip to Content

 • A 2.28 (QRC 1 2026) or newer version of the SAP HANA Client

 A replica is used to provide an additional copy of your instance that is kept up to date through replication.
-This instance can then be used to quickly replace the source instance with the replica using the takeover action performed in SAP HANA Cloud Central.
-By sending read only workloads to the replica, this can offload workloads from the source node and provide better utilization.
+This replica instance can then be used to quickly replace the source instance with the replica automatically or using the manual takeover action providing higher availability.

 The following are some additional sources of information on this topic: